akka/akka-persistence-r2dbc/design-notes.md

 Instead of tags we can store a slice number by hashing the persistence id.
 Like `math.abs(persistenceId.hashCode % numberOfSlices)`.

 Then the Projection query can be a range query of the slices.
-For example if using 128 slices and running 4 Projection instances the slice ranges would be 0-31, 32-63, 64-95, 96-128.
+For example if using 1024 slices and running 4 Projection instances the slice ranges would be (0 to 255), (256 to 511), (512 to 767) and (768 to 1023).
 That can easily be split to more Projection instances when needed and still reuse the offsets for the previous range distributions.

 ## Offset